Máiréad Ní Ghráda: An Grá agus an Gárda

 An Grá agus an Gárda is a 1937 comedy produced at the Peacock Theatre in Dublin focusing on a complex marital situation.
 Two years beforehand Ní Ghráda was forced to give up her job in RTÉ when her husband, a senior Garda, was reinstated to his post.

 Tír na Deo

 Ní Ghráda's 1938 translation of Peter Pan, the first in Irish.

+Lá Buí Bealtaine

+This play in Irish tells the story of two lovers in a nursing home who meet again in a tale of tragedy and love for each other.

 Manannán

 Manannán (1940) is regarded as the first science fiction book in Irish.